Basum language: Classification

 Suzuki & Nyima (2016) consider Basum to be a non-Tibetic language.

 Tournadre (2014) classifies Basum (Bake) as an unclassified Bodish language that does not belong to the Tibetic branch.
 Tournadre (2014: 112) notes that Basum has the negator a-, as opposed to the negator ma- or myi- in Tibetic languages.
 Also, unlike Tibetic languages, Basum does not palatalize Proto-Bodish *ti- and *si-.

 A computational phylogenetic of various languages of Tibet by Jiang (2022) shows that Basum is divergent, and although it shows some similarities with the Medog dialect of Khams Tibetan due to contact, as well as with East Bodish ("Menba" or "Monpa") languages.

+Tournadre & Suzuki (2023) suggest that Basum may be related to Dakpa (Tawang Monpa), an East Bodish language, since both languages share many lexical features as well as grammatical morphemes.

 Lexicon

+Tournadre & Suzuki (2023) lists the following Basum words that have no Tibetic cognates.

 Qu, et al. (1989: 50–51) list the following Basum words with no cognates in neighboring Tibetic languages.

 Other divergent Basum words are (Suzuki & Nyima 2016):

+Several hundred Basum lexical items are also documented in Qu & Jing (2017), a comparative survey of Central Tibetan lects.